2. DEVELOPMENT OF POTENTIAL

 * The development of new social structures

-* Development of healthy and sustainable monetary systems
+* Development of sustainable monetary systems

-* Healing of destroyed natural habitats
+* Healing of the destroyed nature

-* Development of sustainable agricultural systems through “communities of responsibility”
+* Development of sustainable agricultural systems through communities of responsibility

 * Building biology and geomancy